-The Rho-family GTPases control rearrangement of the actin cytoskeleton and are known to regulate many fundamental cell behaviors, such as cell proliferation, apoptosis, migration, and differentiation.1-3 Consequently, aberrant activation of Rho GTPases has been implicated in various human diseases, including cancer,4-5 cardiovascular disease, hypertension, asthma, and neurodegenerative diseases.
-The most well studied Rho GTPases are RhoA and Rac1, which regulate distinct processes within the actin cytoskeleton necessary for cell shape maintenance, tension generation, and motility.10-11 Rac1 stimulates polymerization of branched actin networks at the cell periphery directly through its effectors WAVE and Arp2/3, and also indirectly by inhibiting cofilin-mediated severing of actin filaments.
-In contrast, RhoA induces the formation of actomyosin stress fibers and other contractile structures by activating mDia, which stimulates actin polymerization in the context of bundle formation, 12-13 and Rho-associated kinase (ROCK), which facilitates myosin activation.
-In this way, RhoA is typically associated with cell contraction, while Rac1 is associated with membrane protrusion.
-Thus RhoA and Rac1 often have opposing effects on cell behavior, which has been observed in numerous studies on cell spreading,14-22 adhesion,23-24 and migration.25-26 For example, when cells initially spread on a surface, integrin engagement leads to activation of Rac1 and suppression of RhoA.27-29 which relaxes cellular tension and promotes membrane protrusion outwards.
-After nascent adhesions are formed.
-Rac1 activity then decreases and RhoA activity increases, which leads to maturation of adhesions into focal complexes.
-Similarly, neurite outgrowth is first promoted by Rac1 and inhibited by RhoA but later requires a balance of both GTPases to stabilize point contacts.
-In addition, cell-cell adhesions are initiated by local Rac1 activation and RhoA inhibition, but are later strengthened by RhoA-mediated contractility.
-Consistent with these functional distinctions, RhoA and Rac1 activation also localize to distinct cellular compartments, suggesting that this competition is locally regulated and varies significantly within a single cell.25, 32-34
+The Rho-family GTPases control rearrangement of the actin cytoskeleton and are known to regulate many fundamental cell behaviors, such as cell proliferation, apoptosis, migration, and differentiation.^{1-3} Consequently, aberrant activation of Rho GTPases has been implicated in various human diseases, including cancer,^{4,5} cardiovascular disease,6 hypertension,7 asthma,8 and neurodegenerative disease.9 The most well studied Rho GTPases are RhoA and Rac1, which regulate distinct processes within the actin cytoskeleton necessary for cell shape maintenance, tension generation, and motility.^{10,11} Rac1 stimulates polymerization of branched actin networks at the cell periphery directly through its effectors WAVE and Arp2/3, and also indirectly by inhibiting cofilin-mediated severing of actin filaments.1 In contrast, RhoA induces the formation of actomyosin stress fibers and other contractile structures by activating mDia, which stimulates actin polymerization in the context of bundle formation,^{12,13} and Rho-associated kinase (ROCK), which facilitates myosin activation.1 In this way, RhoA is typically associated with cell contraction, while Rac1 is associated with membrane protrusion.
+Thus RhoA and Rac1 often have opposing effects on cell behavior, which has been observed in numerous studies on cell spreading,14-22 adhesion,23,24 and migration.25,26 For example, when cells initially spread on a surface, integrin engagement leads to activation of Rac1 and suppression of RhoA,27-29 which relaxes cellular tension and promotes membrane protrusion outwards.
+After nascent adhesions are formed, Rac1 activity then decreases and RhoA activity increases, which leads to maturation of adhesions into focal complexes.23 Similarly, neurite outgrowth is first promoted by Rac1 and inhibited by RhoA^{15,30} but later requires a balance of both GTPases to stabilize point contacts.31 In addition, cell-cell and Rac1 activity with orthogonally inducible promoters†